How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 2. Ensure Your Data Is Clean And Correct

-Additionally, you might want to consider also sources from outside your department because they all have the potential to provide you with invaluable insights.
-In practice, that means that sales and marketing work together so you would need to connect the data from both departments, whether it's Salesforce, Google Analytics, or Facebook.
+Additionally, you might want to consider sources from outside your department because they all have the potential to provide you with invaluable insights.
+In practice, that means that sales and marketing work together, so you need to connect the data from both departments, whether it's Salesforce, Google Analytics, or Facebook.
 To assist you in the process, you can read our extensive guide on data analysis questions.

 3. Select The Right Chart Type For Your Data

 How to build a dashboard that has the right types of graphs and charts for your KPIs?
 This question is another essential one that cannot be avoided.
-Hereafter you can read a quick recap of the most common types of charts used, and when to use each one:
+Hereafter, you can read a quick recap of the most common types of charts used and when to use each one:

 Bar Charts – Perhaps the most common misconception about charts is that more is better.
 Bar Charts are a simple and effective way to look at cohort analyses, comparisons, and trends.

 Pie Charts – These charts are often the subject of controversy.
 Data visualization guru Edward Tufte writes, “pie charts are bad and that the only thing worse than one pie chart is lots of them.”
-No matter how you feel about pie charts, the only time you should use them is when you need a graph representing the proportions of a whole when the total of your numbers is 100%.
+No matter how you feel about pie charts, the only instance you should use them is when you need a graph representing the proportions of a whole when the total of your numbers is 100%.
 Use sparingly.

 Tables – Tables are great for detailed information with different units of measure, which may be difficult to represent easily in a graph or chart.